Nissanka Malla: Ancestry and family

+Location of Sinhapura

+According to Indian historians (as of September 2022) the names of Nissanka Malla's parents, Jayagopa and Parvati Devi, are not mentioned in Indian history.
+Some scholars have proposed Sumatra and Jaffna peninsula as the location of Kalinga and Sinhapura related, to Nissanka Malla's However, there are ample evidence in his inscriptions that Kalinga and Sinhapura were actually in Sri Lanka.

 Reign

-Nissanka Malla came to Sri Lanka under the invitation of Vijayabâhu II, who succeeded Parākramabāhu the Great, and was appointed as Vijayabâhu's Aepa (ඈපා/ duke/ sub-king).
+Nissanka Malla came to Polonnaruwa under the invitation of Vijayabâhu II, who succeeded Parākramabāhu the Great, and was appointed as Vijayabâhu's Aepa (ඈපා/ duke/ sub-king).
 Vijayabâhu was killed by Mahinda VI of the Kalinga Dynasty.
 Mahinda VI reigned for only five days before Nissanka Malla killed him and assumed the throne himself in 1187.

-By claiming to be descended from Vijaya, the first king of Sri Lanka, Nissanka Malla justified his right to the throne.
+By claiming to be descended from Vijaya, the first king of Lanka, Nissanka Malla justified his right to the throne.
 He secured his position further by declaring that the ruler of Sri Lanka should adhere to Buddhism.
 His rock inscription at Galpotha describes this, saying that "non-Buddhists should not be placed in power in Sri Lanka to which the Kalinga dynasty was the rightful heir".

 He is also known as Kirti Nissanka and is referred to in some records as Kalinga Lankesvara.
 His rock inscriptions refer to him in names such as "Fountain of renown", "Protector of the Earth" and "Lamp by which the whole world was illuminated".